Sérgio Santos (footballer, born 1994): FC Cincinnati

 On 8 July 2022, Santos was acquired from the Philadelphia Union by FC Cincinnati, joining the club in exchange for $300,000 in allocation money, with an additional $625,000 dependent on performance-based metrics or contract conditions being met.
 Philadelphia will receive a percentage of a future trade if Santos is traded to another MLS club.
+Santos was waived by Cincinnati on 22 August 2025.

+Houston Dynamo

+On 2 September 2025, Santos joined Houston Dynamo with a club option for 2026.
+Houston declined his contract option following the 2025 season.